Holistic Aromatherapy and Yoga

 distilled or spring water,

-essentials oils – Lemon, Tea tree, and Lavender
+essentials oils – Tea tree, Grapefruit, Bay Laurel, and Rosewood.

-Tea tree oil has natural antibacterial and antifungal properties to effectively fight germs, while the scent of lavender oil helps you relax and relieve tension — especially important after a workout.
-Lemon oil will lift your Spirit and overcome mental and physical fatique.
+Tea tree oil has natural antibacterial and antifungal properties to effectively fight germs, while the scent of Rosewood oil helps you relax and relieve tension — especially important after a workout.
+Grapefruit oil will lift your Spirit and overcome mental and physical fatique.
 Wipe it down with a clean cloth and air-dry.

 Safety note: Be sure to use only 100% pure therapeutic-grade essential oils and follow all label warnings and instructions.
 Consult your physician before using essential oils if you are pregnant or under a doctor’s care.